dkanodia/Rate_my_Recipe/README.md

 The dataset has missing columns of `average_ratings`, `description` and `name`.
 We drop the column of name since it does not have any information.

-The average_rating column is missing for some recipes.
+- `average_rating` is missing for some recipes.
 If a recipe has no ratings, it's likely because no one has reviewed it yet rather than randomness or dependency on another variable.
-This suggests that the missingness is directly related to the column's nature: a recipe with missing ratings is likely an unpopular or newly added recipe.
-Conclusion: average_rating is likely NMAR because its missingness is tied to the lack of user engagement.
+- This suggests that the missingness is directly related to the column's nature: a recipe with missing ratings is likely an unpopular or newly added recipe.
+Thus `average_rating` is likely NMAR because its missingness is tied to the lack of user engagement.

+  The goal of these tests was to determine whether the missingness in the average_rating column is dependent on the minutes and n_ingredients columns.

+## Results for minutes
+- The observed difference in means: 117.34 minutes
+- The computed p-value: 0.0520
+- Since the p-value is slightly above the conventional 0.05 threshold, we fail to reject the null hypothesis.
+This suggests that missingness in average_rating is not significantly dependent on minutes.
+However, given that the p-value is very close to 0.05, there may still be some weak association worth exploring further.

+## Results for n_ingredients
+- The observed difference in means: 0.2542
+- The computed p-value: 0.0020
+- The p-value is well below 0.05, so we reject the null hypothesis.
+This indicates that the missingness in average_rating is significantly dependent on n_ingredients.
+This suggests that recipes with a certain number of ingredients might be more likely to have missing ratings.

+## Hypothesis test: Effect of number of steps on average ratings
+In this hypothesis test, we aimed to determine whether the number of steps in a recipe affects its average rating.

+Hypotheses:
+- Null Hypothesis (H₀): The number of steps in a recipe does not affect its average rating.
+- Alternative Hypothesis (H₁): Recipes with more steps have a different average rating than simpler recipes.
+- Test Statistic: We used the absolute difference in mean ratings between simple recipes (less than 9 steps) and complex recipes (9 or more steps) as our test statistic.

+Results:
+- Observed absolute difference in means: Calculated from the dataset
+- Permutation test p-value: 0.0010
+- Decision: Since the p-value is well below the conventional significance threshold of 0.05, we reject the null hypothesis.
+This suggests that recipes with more steps tend to have significantly different average ratings compared to simpler recipes.